PavinWu/CSIRO_auralisation/README.md

 I think my definition of contour is actually called intervals in music theory, and music theory contour is just the quality of movement e.g. going up and down.
 See https://en.wikipedia.org/wiki/Melodic_motion.
-However, readjusting definition will require me to revise a lot of writing on the report.
-And due to other work, I don't think I will be working on this any time soon i.e. progress not required.
-So, I think it's ok to keep "contour" as is.

 ## NOTEs
 #### Note 0